peteroupc/html3dutil/doc/H3DU.Epitrochoid.md

  <a name='H3DU.Epitrochoid'></a>
 ### H3DU.Epitrochoid(outerRadius, innerRadius, distFromInnerCenter)

-A curve evaluator object for a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).
+A <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">curve evaluator object</a> for a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).

 This class is considered a supplementary class to the